 How do I connect?

-In 2021, most travelers expect a high-speed wireless connection everywhere they go.
+Travelers expect a high-speed wireless connection everywhere they go.
 Many airports offer “free” Wi-Fi access to guests.
 Others charge by the hour or day.
 As always, you get what you pay for.
 The “free” signal may force you to watch an ad or agree to onerous service terms, and in the end, it might be so slow that you can do little more than check email.
 The provider may overprice the premium service and you might still not escape the slow connection or the ads.

-- Surf securely.
 Public Wi-Fi means sharing the virtual highway with some pretty unsavory characters, including hackers.
 Avoid logging on to your bank or other important websites from non-secure locations.
 Your phone may automatically log into certain public Wi-Fi networks — don’t let it.
 Pro tip: Use a VPN for added security.

-- Consider a premium subscription to a third-party Wi-Fi service.
 Companies like Boingo, which specialize in airport locations, offer reliable and reasonably priced services, as opposed to the one-off services you’ll find at the airport.
 If you take more than three flights a year and expect a longer stopover or layover, it’s worth considering.

-- Find a “free” signal.
 Many airport lounges offer their customers “free” wireless access.
 Again, it’s not necessarily free, since you’re paying for lounge access.
 Many intrepid travelers park in front of the lounge and enjoy a strong signal at no additional charge.

-- Tether your phone.
 A lot of wireless carriers will allow you to tether your PC or tablet computer to your handset, giving you a relatively fast connection.
 (Note: You may have to jailbreak your phone, meaning that you modify it in violation of your user agreement.
 While this isn’t illegal, it will probably void your warranty.)

 What’s the deal with airport food?